Is Mahabharata Logical?

 “In your article, ‘Are Puranas Real’, you said that Rama and Krishna were historical characters who were elevated to the position of Avatar, for, they had followed Dharma.
 You also said Trimurti’s are just concepts of three forces in the cosmic (Secret of Thrimurthi) and not in the popular forms as they were picturized.”

 “So Mahabharata and Ramayana are historical texts”

 “I would prefer to say historical epics…Yes, those are true stories”

-“Yes…The exaggerations could be poet’s freedom to explain a character…But I don’t see any illogical thing in the story.”
+“Yes…The exaggerations could be the poet’s freedom to explain a character…But I don’t see any illogical thing in the story.”

 “How’s it possible for Kunti, Pandavas mother, in Mahabharat to get a child Karna from the Sun god?
 Sun god is a concept and not real.”